Irys-xyz/ARchivers/README.md

 You also need to have docker and a set of build tools installed (for not LTS node versions).

-run `yarn` to install dependencies.
+Run `yarn` to install dependencies.

+Docker command to create headless chrome host:
+`docker run --shm-size=4096m -e KEEP_ALIVE=true -e MAX_CONCURRENT_SESSIONS=60 -e MAX_QUEUE_LENGTH=400 -e CONNECTION_TIMEOUT=180000 -p 3000:3000 --restart always -d --name bc browserless/chrome`

-tweak the MAX_CONCURRENT_SESSIONS value in start-headless-chrome.sh as required - higher = more load but a higher %age of content being archived. then run start-headless-chrome.sh
+Tweak the `MAX_CONCURRENT_SESSIONS` value as required - higher = more load but a higher chance of content being archived (download requests are dropped if the queue gets too full).

 # TwittAR
 To run TwittAR you need Twitter API keys, which you can get via a Twitter developer account